Hgoatly/Discover-Skane/readme.md

 in Skåne, but were more metaphorical in nature, and chosen to represent the 'Book' and 'Contact' sections respectively, as they are descriptive images that represent the content of their respective sections well.

+### Layout:
+- The Bootstrap framework was used throughout the site to add responsiveness and facilitate mobile-first design.

+### Wireframes:
+- The final Wireframes for this project can be viewed [here](assets/wireframes/discover-skane.pdf).
+- Original Wireframes can be seen here.
+- The decision was made to change the orignal design from having a carousel of images to having a single image because of accessability concerns.
+- The decision not to have the 'Book' and 'Contact' sections in modals, and in their own sections on the main page, was taken on the advice of my mentor.
+The final design works better as now the modals do not break up the flow of the page.